Research Centers & Institutes

-Engineering faculty participate in ground-breaking research at these interdisciplinary research centers.
+Engineering faculty participate in ground-breaking research at these and other interdisciplinary research centers.
+To learn more about research at UW engineering, search for faculty and research topics at Find a Faculty Member.

 Joint Center for Aerospace Technology Innovation (JCATI) »

-Supports the aerospace industry in Washington State by pursuing industry-university research, helping develop internship and research opportunities at aerospace firms for engineering and computer science students at Washington's public four-year colleges and universities, and identifying research and tech transfer opportunities that benefit the State's aerospace industry.
+Supports the aerospace industry in the state of Washington by pursuing industry-university research, helping develop internship and research opportunities at aerospace firms for engineering and computer science students at all of Washington's public four-year colleges and universities, and identifying research and tech transfer opportunities that benefit the State's aerospace industry.

 Center for Sensorimotor Neural Engineering (CSNE) »